Scaling up to the cloud: Cloud technology use and growth rates in small and large firms: Acknowledgments

 \section{Acknowledgments}

-We thank Flavio Calvino, Marco Grazzi, Kristina McElheran, and participants in the 2024 DRUID, 2024 EARIE conferences, 2024 SBEJ Conference for Young Economists and 2025 TPRI’s Works-in-Progress Seminar Series for insightful comments.
-A previous draft of this work had the title "Cloud technologies, firm growth and industry concentration: Evidence from France".
+We thank Jordan Bisset, Flavio Calvino, Marco Grazzi, Truls Erikson, Kristina McElheran, Mercedes Teruel, Saleh Zakerinia and participants in the 2024 DRUID, 2024 EARIE conferences, 2024 SBEJ Conference for Young Economists, 2025 TPRI’s Works-in-Progress Seminar Series, 2025 BSE Summer Forum, 2025 ZEW Conference on ICT and 2025 CONCORDi for insightful comments.
+A previous draft of this work has circulated with the title "Cloud technologies, firm growth and industry concentration: Evidence from France".
 Access to French data benefited from the use of Centre d’accès sécurisé aux données (CASD), which is part of the ``Investissements d’Avenir'' program (reference: ANR-10-EQPX-17) and supported by a public grant overseen by the French National Research Agency.
 Luca Fontanelli gratefully acknowledges funding from the European Union's Horizon 2020 research and innovation program under the ERC project grant agreement No. 853487 (2D4D).
 Usual caveats apply. }